tsdat/tsdat/docs/source/tutorials/setup_wsl.rst

       |

     5. A new bash terminal will pop up.
 Wait for the install to run, and create a username and password when prompted.
-Write your both of these down.
-If you forget your password, you'll have to manually reset it from Windows later.
+Note, if you forget your password, can manually reset it from Windows Powershell.

 Setting up VSCode to run with Ubuntu WSL